 What It Is

-The 2018 META: Pro-AV Channel Employment Report is an expansion of the prior years’ Compensation and Benefits Report, as it now covers wider-reaching employment issues within AV integration firms.
+The 2018 META: Pro-AV Channel Employment Report is an expansion of the prior year's Compensation and Benefits Report, as it now covers wider-reaching employment issues within AV integration firms.
 The 2018 study begins with an identification of AV providers’ industry affiliation to better determine the number of jobs the channel represents.
 This leads to a further exploration of the occupations, roles, and skills sought after by these same firms.
 Finally, AVIXA’s annual compensation and benefits survey data provides an in-depth understanding of the current state of compensation and benefits at AV integrator firms.
-All of this is now rolled under the broader brand of the Macro-Economic Trends Analysis (META) series to demonstrate how these trends provide broader impact the industry.
+All of this is now rolled under the broader brand of the Macro-Economic Trends Analysis (META) series to demonstrate how these trends provide broader impact across the industry.

 Who Should Read?